-Dear Parents:
+Dear Intermediate School Families:

-Welcome to the 2019 - 2020 school year.
+Welcome to the 2021-2022 school year!
 The summer months passed quickly and we are excited to start a new school year.
 We hope you and your families had a safe and enjoyable summer.
-The summer was a very busy one for us as our enrollment continued to grow.
-We look forward to meeting our new students and families.
+The summer was a very busy one for us as we made preparations for the return of all students to in-person learning five days per week.
+We look forward to meeting our new students and families and reconnecting with those who have been learning from home.

-Once you have enrolled and been added to the email list, you will receive a weekly email from the office with a link to our announcements that are located on the intermediate school website.
-We would encourage you to read the announcements, because they contain current information about the intermediate school.
-We will also continue to e-mail monthly calendars and links to the menus.
-Parents can also access the announcements, calendars and menus at any time by visiting www.southfayette.org, selecting the intermediate school on the drop down menu, and selecting current announcements.
-The intermediate website is updated frequently and provides parents with a wealth of current intermediate school information, so please remember to visit our website often.
+All Intermediate School families will receive a weekly email from the office with a link to our announcements that are located on the Intermediate School website.
+We encourage you to read the announcements as they contain current information about the Intermediate School.
+We will also continue to email monthly calendars.
+Parents can also access the announcements, calendars and menus at any time by visiting www.southfayette.org.
+The Intermediate School website is updated frequently and provides parents with a wealth of current school information, so please remember to visit our website often.

 We would like to thank you for entrusting your child's growth and development to us.
-It is our pleasure to work with your child and to be a part of their daily lives.
+It is our pleasure to work with your children and to be a part of their daily lives.
 Each child is a unique individual, and we treasure each moment with them!
 They grow so quickly, and it certainly is fun to watch them come into their own.
 If you have any questions or concerns throughout the school year, do not hesitate to email or call us.
 No question or concern is too small.